Walter White (activist): Anti-lynching legislation

 White had become a powerful figure: segregationist senator James F. Byrnes of South Carolina said in session about the Dyer bill, "One Negro has ordered this bill to pass.
 If Walter White should consent to have this bill laid aside its advocates would desert it as quickly as football players unscramble when the whistle of the referee is heard."
 White's word was the only thing that kept the bill before Congress.
 Although the bill did not pass the Senate, White and the NAACP secured widespread public support for the cause.
 By 1938, a Gallup poll found that 72% of Americans and 57% of Southerners favored an anti-lynching bill.
 White also contributed to creating alliances among civil rights activists, many of whom went on to lead in the movement from the 1950s.

+Youth activism

+In 1933, White wrote a memo to the NAACP Board of Directors critiquing the organization's lack of direction for its youth branches.
+He said that it was "one of the greatest weaknesses of the Association's program" and unfortunately discouraged the participation and ideas of promising young people.
+At the time, the junior branches and college chapters of the organization were understaffed, underfunded, and barely organized.
+Juanita Jackson, a Baltimore NAACP activist, lobbied hard for the formation of a new youth program, and in 1935, the NAACP Board voted to establish a new youth division, formed in 1936 as the Youth and College Division, and helmed by Jackson.
+From 1935 to 1938, Jackson also worked as special assistant to White, stating that White had asked her to work with him in New York to develop the organization's youth program.
+Jackson restructured youth councils and connected their mentorship and oversight with senior branches or the national youth office.
+The program's guidelines were to prepare future NAACP leaders and activists, educate youth on black history, support campaigns for civil rights or against lynching, and foster interracial cooperation.
+Youth were frequently used to support political campaigns, protests, and legal tests.